 Why is a Truck Collisions Different than a Car Collision?

-If you tangle with a tractor-trailer or other large truck, your likelihood of severe injuries or death goes way up.
+When it comes to tangles with tractor-trailers or other large trucks, the likelihood of severe injuries or death significantly increases.
 Truck accident collisions are more likely to result in fatal multiple-vehicle collisions.
-Large trucks are unable to stop quickly because of their weight and size, and the same mass makes large truck accidents much more severe; causing more damage to passenger vehicles than collisions with other vehicles.
+The weight and size of large trucks make them unable to stop quickly, leading to more severe accidents that cause more damage to passenger vehicles compared to collisions with other vehicles.

-18-wheeler tractor-trailer operations can be governed by federal regulations.
-You need an attorney with the experience to ask the right questions, and launch an investigation based on federal regulations; not just state laws that apply to passenger vehicles.
+Furthermore, most 18-wheeler tractor-trailer operations are governed by federal regulations (interstate), making it crucial to have an attorney with experience asking the right questions and conducting investigations based on these federal regulations—not solely relying on state laws applicable to passenger vehicles.

 Common Causes of 18-wheeler collisions